---

-Summary: PostgreSQL 18 introduces many new features including asynchronous I/O with 2-3x performance improvements, virtual generated columns, UUIDv7 support, temporal constraints, and enhanced security.
-This overview covers the major features that will impact developers and DBAs.
+**Summary**: PostgreSQL 18 introduces many new features including asynchronous I/O providing significant I/O performance improvements, virtual generated columns, UUIDv7 support, temporal constraints, and enhanced security.
+This overview covers the major features that impact developers and DBAs.

-PostgreSQL 18 Beta 1 was released on May 8, 2025, marking one of the most significant releases in recent years.
+PostgreSQL 18 was officially released on September 25, 2025, marking one of the most significant releases in recent years.
 This version introduces fundamental changes to how PostgreSQL handles I/O operations, along with numerous developer-friendly features and security enhancements.

 The release focuses on three core areas: